trak3r/rngesus/prompt.md

 (include wiht all prompts:)
 - write test coverage for any logic changes
 - write test coverage for any functionality changes
+- never create/build/update in a test unless they are being tested; use fixtures instead
 - make sure all tests pass before telling me you are finished